Ticked-Off Trannies with Knives: Reception

 The Tribeca Film Festival scheduled Ticked-Off Trannies to debut at its 2010 festival.
 This drew a complaint from the Gay & Lesbian Alliance Against Defamation (GLAAD), which stated that the film "misrepresent[s] the lives of transgender women and use[s] grotesque, exploitative depictions of violence against transgender women in ways that make light of the horrific brutality they all too often face".
 GLAAD claimed that the film conflated transgender identity with drag, which would create the impression in viewers unfamiliar with trans issues that "transgender women are ridiculous caricatures of 'real women'".
 GLAAD also criticized the filmmakers for referencing the real-life murders of trans woman Angie Zapata and gay teenager Jorge Mercado in the original trailer, which GLAAD believed reduced their murders to the level of the "outlandish violence" of the film.

 Tribeca issued a response to GLAAD's concerns, noting that GLAAD had been provided with a copy of the film well in advance of the festival and that the organization had offered media advice to the producers, director Luna and members of the cast.

-Writer/director Luna was puzzled by the negative reaction.
+Writer and director Luna was puzzled by the negative reaction.
 He noted that the film's theme was one of empowerment, not victimhood.
 Luna said that he checked with many members of the Dallas transgender community, including those who worked on the film, regarding the use of the word "trannies" in the title and they had no issue with it, although he acknowledged that others within the community did object to it.
 He did, however, decide to re-cut the trailer to remove references to murder victims Zapata and Mercado.

-Lead actress Krystal Summers responded to the controversy, saying in part "Our film does not promote hate or violence against transgender women.
+Lead actress Krystal Summers responded to the controversy, saying, "Our film does not promote hate or violence against transgender women.
 It is not a documentary, but a work of fiction and a revenge fantasy."
 She asked the viewing public to judge the film on its own merits and not on the basis of GLAAD's opinion.